dapr/quickstarts/9.hello-docker-compose/README.md

 # Dapr with Docker-Compose

 This sample demonstrates how to get Dapr running locally with Docker Compose.
-This uses the same sample applications as the `1.hello-world` sample, please review those docs for further information on the applicaiton architecture.
+This uses the same applications as the `1.hello-world` sample, please review those docs for further information on the applicaiton architecture.

 ## Prerequisites
 Clone this repo using `git clone https://github.com/dapr/samples.git` and go to the directory named */9.hello-docker-compose*